Book the Graffiti Art Workshop too and save $8 per person! Select your date here, and then go to the Workshop page and

 The murals we view on the tour are concentrated around an urban art exhibition called the Bushwick Collective.
-It was founded in 2012 by Joseph Ficalora - a neighborhood personality and business owner - to beautify gritty industrial streets with vibrant art.
-Joe is inspired by his deceased father and mother - and the art is dedicated to them.
+The Bushwick Collective was founded in 2012 by Joseph Ficalora - a neighborhood personality and businessperson - to beautify gritty industrial streets with vibrant art.
+Joe is inspired by his deceased father and mother - and the street art is dedicated to them.
 The Bushwick Collective brings together artists from around the world, legendary NYC graffiti artists, and local longtime Bushwick talent.
 In just a few years the Bushwick Collective has become one of the premier mural districts in the United States.

 How the Tour Works

 This is a public tour given every single day (7 days per week) at 10:30am in Bushwick, Brooklyn.
 It lasts approximately 2 hours and covers approximately 1.5 mile of walking distance.

 The tour consists of a guided walk through the neighborhood (mainly by the Bushwick Collective), and sometimes there is an indoor stop.
 The tour meets in a central location which is easily accessible by public transit or automobile.